DataDog/integrations-extras/gremlin-events/README.md

 ### Events

-The Gremlin Events integration sends events to your [Datadog Event Stream][4] when attacks are started and stopped on Gremlin.
+The Gremlin Events integration sends events to your [Datadog Event Stream][4] when attacks are started or stopped on Gremlin.

 ### Service Checks